apache/trafficserver/doc/admin-guide/security/index.en.rst

 provide a response to every client of a given certificate in real time.

-Enabling OCSP Stapling instructs Traffic Server to retrieve and cache the revocation status of all configured SSL certificates, and present them to the client when the client requests the status.
-Traffic Server will automatically query the OCSP responder specified in the SSL certificate to gather the latest revocation status.
-Traffic Server will then cache the results for each configured certificate.
+Enabling OCSP Stapling instructs |TS| to retrieve and cache the revocation status of all configured SSL certificates, and present them to the client when the client requests the status.  |TS| will automatically query the OCSP responder specified in the SSL certificate to gather the latest revocation status.  |TS| will then cache the results for each configured certificate.
 The location of the OCSP responder is taken from the Authority Information Access field of the signed certificate.
 For example::